Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: Theoretical results

 In general, $\bias\ne 0$ because we cannot control perfectly for the unobservables.
 It has a familiar product structure typical for estimators of average effects, with one part coming from the outcome model and the second coming from the assignment model.
 In particular, the outcome part of the bias quantifies the difference between the conditional mean $\mu$ and its weighted projection $\pmu$.
-Assumption \ref{as:emp_set} suggests that this error behaves as $\frac{1}{\sqrt{\Tef}}$, which is indeed the case under additional technical assumptions we describe in the next section.
+Assumption \ref{as:emp_set} suggests that this error behaves as $\frac{1}{\sqrt{\Tef}}$, which is indeed the case under additional technical assumptions we describe in the next section.\footnote{For brevity we suppress the dependence of $\Tef$ on $\m{F}$ whenever it does not cause confusion.}

 The assignment part of the bias is different and describes the discrepancy between two different projections of the log-odds $\lo$.
 The first projection, $\plo$, uses functions in $\m{F}$ to predict $\lo$.
 The second projection, $\muplo$, also uses $\mu$ to predict the log-odds.
-Similarly to the first error, the difference $\plo-\muplo$ behaves as $\frac{1}{\sqrt{\Tef}}$ implying that the overall bias term behaves as $\frac{1}{\Tef}$.
+Neither $\plo$ nor $\muplo$ are assumed to be close to true log-odds $\lo$ even as $T_0$ gets large.
+Similarly to the first error, we show that the difference $\plo-\muplo$ behaves as $\frac{1}{\sqrt{\Tef}}$ implying that the overall bias term behaves as $\frac{1}{\Tef}$.

+In our discussions below, we routinely use the fact that $\bias = O_p\qty(\frac{1}{\Tef})$.
+This is a worst-case bound, which we guarantee under weak assumptions.
+In practice, the bias can be smaller for several reasons.
+For example, the error $\plo_i - \muplo_i$ can be small because $\mu$ is not particularly relevant for predicting log-odds (in addition to functions in $\mt{F}$).
+Also, it might be the case that the two errors $\plo_i - \muplo_i$ and $\mu_i-\pmu_i$ are uncorrelated, making $\bias$ negligible.

 The theoretical results we present next show that $\bias$ indeed describes the asymptotic bias of the SC method in both asymptotic regimes.
 This shows that $\Tef$ is a crucial parameter for the performance of the SC method.
 Depending on how large $\Tef$ is compared to the sample size, the SC method is either asymptotically unbiased and thus can be used for inference or is dominated by the bias.
 In Section \ref{sec:exm}, we show how $\Tef$ depends on the complexity of the underlying model.